 The pretty photos done by travel bloggers of the blue domes in Oia are only available to guests of hotels in that area!
 So if you are looking for a specific photo, definitely do your research online to find the best photo spots.
 It’s possible if you go in through smaller alleyways.

 5) Prioritizing Taste over Views

 Lastly, I wish I prioritized the caldera views above everything else when picking restaurants.
-Santorini was our first stop in Greece and we wanted to have really great food!
+Santorini was my first stop in Greece and I wanted to have really great food!
 But in retrospect, I’d go to the other islands for cheap authentic food for example, Naxos.

-During the day we mostly ate Gyros for lunch and snacks.
-For dinner, we went to Cave of Nikolas in Akrotiri, Agaze in Pygros, and Parea Tavern in Fira.
+During the day, I mostly ate Gyros for lunch and snacks.
+For dinner, I went to Cave of Nikolas in Akrotiri, Agaze in Pygros, and Parea Tavern in Fira.
 They were all very enjoyable but none of them had the caldera views.
-Each dinner was around 40-60 euros which is way more than what we paid in Folegandros or Naxos.
+Each dinner was around 40-60 euros which is way more than what you’d pay in Folegandros or Naxos.

 If you are in Santorini, you might as well pay for the views!
 In Fira, you can get the best views at Argo, Volcano Blue and Aris.
 But for a lot of these restaurants, only one row of seats is by the edge, and the rest are in the center of the restaurant.
 Alternatively, you can get a great view at cocktail bars like Francos, PK, and V lounge.

 So these are the 5 things I regret doing in Santorini!
 It’s an expensive touristy island but definitely with breathtaking views!
 You won’t find the same views anywhere else in the world so you might as well enjoy it!
 Let me know if you need help with your Santorini travel planning!